mars-sim/mars-sim/README_3.1.0-b2.md

 This will load `123.sim`, instead of the default saved sim.

-Note 3: the order of the arguments is NOT important
+Note 3: the order of the arguments is NOT important.

-Note 4: `123.sim` must be present in the same directory where the jar file is at
+Note 4: `123.sim` must be present in the same directory where the jar file is at.

 B. Headless Mode